tvmai/tvmai.github.io/_posts/2017-10-06-nnvm-compiler-announcement.markdown

 ![image](/images/nnvm/nnvm_compiler_stack.png){: width="612px"}
 {:center}

-The NNVM compiler can directly take models from deep learning frameworks such as  MXNet.
+The NNVM compiler can directly take models from deep learning frameworks such as Apache MXNet.
 It also support model exchange formats such as ONNX and CoreML.
 ONNX support enables NNVM to compile deep learning models from PyTorch, Caffe2 and CNTK.
 The CoreML frontend enables deployment of CoreML models to non-iOS devices.